-How ipilimumab works
+How does ipilimumab work?

 Ipilimumab works by blocking a protein that stops your immune system from working properly and attacking cancer cells.
 It helps to make your immune system find and kill cancer cells.

-How you have ipilimumab
+How do you have ipilimumab?

 You might have treatment through a long plastic tube that goes into a large vein in your chest.
 The tube stays in place throughout the course of treatment.
 This can be a:

 If you don't have a central line

 You might have treatment through a thin short tube (a cannula) that goes into a vein in your arm.
 You have a new cannula each time you have treatment.

 How often do you have ipilimumab?